The veterinary behaviour service at Acorn House is led by Katharine Nelson MA MSc VetMB GPCert (SAM) PGCert(SAS) MRCVS

 - Difficulties with sleeping patterns

 Pets with behaviour problems cannot be assessed and diagnosed in a standard 15 minute veterinary consultation.
-The usual process involves the owner completing a questionnaire to provide general background information and then detailed information about the current behaviour problem and this is reviewed by Katharine.
-The pet must then receive a thorough medical examination to check for any medical issues that might be causing or aggravating the behavioural issue (common offenders include musculoskeletal pain, hormonal imbalances, anal sac inflammation, skin conditions, thyroid disorders).
+If a pet is seen in consultation at the practice, Katharine will discuss the behavioural concerns with the clients and perform a thorough medical examination to check for any medical issues that might be causing or aggravating the behavioural issue (common offenders include musculoskeletal pain, hormonal imbalances, anal sac inflammation, skin conditions, thyroid disorders).
 Depending on the type of problem being investigated, and any suspicious findings on the examination, blood tests, urine tests, Xrays or ultrasound scans may be offered where appropriate.

 After this initial assessment Katharine will provide you with an initial behaviour assessment including a summary of behaviour and background; review of medical factors; risk assessment; realistic expectation for change; and initial behavioural advice on immediate home management of the problem behaviour and how to prevent the problem from worsening.

 For some types of behaviour problem, this assessment will include all of the advice that you need to resolve the problems that you are having with your pet.
-However, for many of the more complex behaviours, it will then be necessary to arrange for a behaviourist to visit your pet in your home (or out on a walk, if this is where the problem occurs).
-The behaviourist can then build on the initial behaviour assessment to develop a more detailed understanding of why the behaviour is occurring and how it can be improved.
+However, for many of the more complex behaviours, it will then be necessary for a more detailed home visit to be performed - so that your pet's behaviour can be observed in your home (or out on a walk, if this is where the problem occurs).
+In many cases, the practice will work with an accredited non-veterinary behaviourist to perform this visit.
+The behaviourist will build on the initial behaviour assessment to develop a more detailed understanding of why the behaviour is occurring and how it can be improved.
 They can try out different management and training techniques and teach you how to use them with your pet.
 We recommend that an APBC-accredited behaviourist makes this visit.
-Our two closest APBC members are Laura Travis (based in St Neots) and Ellena Hinson (based in Milton Keynes) and both are happy to provide house visits in Bedford and the surrounding areas.
-Please be aware that these behaviourists are not permitted to undertake this work until the pet has been medically evaluated by a veterinary surgeon.
+Our closest APBC member is Laura Travis (based in St Neots) and she is happy to provide house visits in Bedford and the surrounding areas.
+Please be aware that behaviourists are not permitted to undertake this work until the pet has been medically evaluated by a veterinary surgeon.

 The behaviourist will provide you with a separate report reminding you of the detailed techniques that they have demonstrated and recommended that you use with your pet.
 They will be able to provide follow-up visits or advice by telephone or email after the initial visit.
 Katharine will liaise with the behaviourist if further veterinary input is required (for example, if the behaviourist feels that the management and training techniques are not sufficient on their own, and would like Katharine to advise on and prescribe behaviour-altering medications).